OpenProCramMaker/VmBackup/README.md

 #authPass=password
 # Mail server and port to send emails to
 mailhub=<dns-name or ip>:<port>
+# Your intranet/internet domain from which you send emails (i.e. mycompany.com)
+RewriteDomain=<your-domain>
 # The following three lines allow you to encrypt the emails and authentication when sending emails from XenServer
 UseTLS=YES
 UseSTARTTLS=YES